adomani/PR_summary/README.md

           ROOT_DIR: # optional, defaults to the dir that is the repo name, with first letter capitalized
           IMPORT_DIFF: # optional, whether or not the import diff should be reported, defaults to true
           DECLARATION_SUMMARY: # optional, whether or not the declarations diff should be reported, defaults to true
-          TECH_DEBT_SUMMARY: # optional, whether or not the tech debt summary should be reported, defaults to true
           REMOVED_FILE_SUMMARY: # optional, whether or not the removed files should be reported, defaults to true
+          TECH_DEBT_SUMMARY: # optional, the path of a script in the base branch, whose output is appended to the report, defaults to ''
 ```

 ---